 The reference plant community is maintained by periods of average climatic conditions and the absence of fire.
-It is co-dominated by blackbrush and Joshua tree, and big galleta is an important species.
-Mojave yucca (Yucca schidigera), Nevada ephedra (Ephedra nevadensis) and water jacket (Lycium andersonii) are typically present, and creosote bush (Larrea tridentata) may be an important species at lower elevations.
-California juniper (Juniperus californica) may be sparsely present at higher elevations.
-A range of minor shrubs may be present, including but not limited to, burrobush (Hymenoclea salsola), catclaw acacia (Acacia greggii) and Cooper's goldenbush (Ericamerica cooperi).
-A diverse assemblage of native winter annuals may be present, including but not limited to pincushion flower (Chaenactis fremontii), bristly fiddleneck (Amsinckia tessellata), chuckwalla combseed (Pectocarya heterocarpa), small wirelettuce (Stephanmeria exigua), and smooth desert dandelion (Malacothrix glabrata).
-Redstem stork's bill is typically present.
-Red brome is present at relatively high levels (7 to 14 percent cover) following adequate winter precipitation.
+It is co-dominated by creosote bush, Joshua tree, and big galleta.
+Mojave yucca (Yucca schidigera), eastern Mojave buckwheat (Eriogonum fasciculatum), white ratany (Krameria grayi), Nevada ephedra (Ephedra nevadensis), range ratany (Krameria erecta) and burrobush (Hymenoclea salsola) are typically present as secondary shrubs, and burrobush (Ambrosia dumosa) is often present at lower elevation ranges.
+A diverse assemblage of native winter annuals may be present, including but not limited to pincushion flower (Chaenactis fremontii), bristly fiddleneck (Amsinckia tessellata), curvenut combseed (Pectocarya recurvata), whitemargin sandmat (Chamaesyce albomarginata), miniature woollystar (Eriastrum diffusum) and smooth desert dandelion (Malacothrix glabrata).
+Red-stem stork's bill is typically present.
+Red brome is present at moderate levels (10 to 80 pounds per acre) following adequate winter precipitation.
+The native annual grasses sixweeks grama (Bouteloua barbata) and needle grama (Bouteloua aristoides) may be abundant following summer precipitation events, as may the native summer annual forb manybristle chinchweed (Pectus papposa).
 One or multiple years of heavy winter precipitation such as occurs during El Niño events (Hereford et al. 2006) leads to a heavy standing crop of non-native and native annuals in intershrub spaces, providing a continuous fine fuel layer that puts this community at high risk of fire.
 Native annuals may fuel fire (Brown and Minnich 1986, Minnich 2003), but pose a threat only in the first dry year following a wet year (Minnich 2003).
-The thatch created from non-native annual grasses is much slower to break down, and can create high-risk fire conditions for several years (Minnich 2003, Brooks et al. 2007, Rao et al. 2010).
-Years of heavy summer or early fall precipitation that lead to high production of big galleta also increase fire risk (Minnich 2003).
-Unlike the historic state, where fire return intervals were long enough to allow for recovery of burned communities, fire in the reference state may trigger a cycle of increased fire frequency, resulting in a transition to a new state characterized by the absence of blackbrush.
-However, if the burned community remains undisturbed for a long enough time period (100 plus years), the natural community may recover.
+The thatch created from non-native annual grasses is much slower to break down, and can create high-risk fire conditions for several years following heavy precipitation (Minnich 2003, Brooks and Matchett 2006, Brooks et al. 2007, Rao et al. 2010).
+Years of heavy summer or early fall precipitation that lead to high production in big galleta also increases fire risk (Minnich 2003).
+Unlike the historic state, where fire return intervals were long enough to allow for recovery of burned communities, fire in the reference state may trigger a cycle of increased fire frequency, which may lead to transition to a new state characterized by the absence of creosote bush and Joshua tree.
+However, if the burned community remains undisturbed for a long enough time period, the natural community will eventually recover.